jaysalvat/smart-model/README.md

 #### $check

 Static method.
-Returns an array of potential errors if a payload where passed to the model.
+Returns an array of potential errors if a payload was passed to the model.

 ```javascript
 const errors = Article.$check(payload)